confluentinc/examples/microservices-orders/docs/index.rst

 Microservices
 ~~~~~~~~~~~~~

-The example centers around an Orders Service which provides a REST interface to POST and GET Orders.
+The systems center on an Orders Service which exposes a REST interface to POST and GET Orders.
 Posting an Order creates an event in Kafka that is recorded in the topic `orders`.
 This is picked up by three different validation engines (Fraud Service, Inventory Service, Order Details Service) which validate the order in parallel, emitting a PASS or FAIL based on whether each validation succeeds.
 The result of each validation is pushed through a separate topic, Order Validations, so that we retain the "single writer" status of the Orders Service —> Orders Topic (there are several options for managing consistency in event collaboration, discussed in Ben Stopford's `book <https://www.confluent.io/designing-event-driven-systems>`__).